Samsung/tizen-docs/docs/platform/release-notes/tizen-6-5-m1.md

   - Open Source Electron 10.1.4 version has been applied.
   - Device Home feature has been added.
 (Experimental)
     - Remote device UI template has been provided.
-    - pin-code verification between devices has been provided.
+    - Pin-code verification between devices has been provided.
   - Remote Camera feature has been added.
 (Experimental)
     - Support for getUserMedia() with remote camera of mobile device has been added.